cyluxx/robula-plus/README.md

 Parameter | Type | Description
 --------- | ---- | -----------
-xPath | string | A xPath string, describing the desired element. document | Document | The document to analyse, that contains the desired element.
+xPath | string | An xPath string, describing the desired element. document | Document | The document to analyse, that contains the desired element.

 ### uniquelyLocate(xPath, element, document):